1jss/C9-gui/README.md

   ```

 ### Event handling
-Events are handled in the main loop and if an element has an event handler function set for the event type (on_click, on_blur, on_key_press), it will be called.
+Events are handled in the main loop and if an element has an event handler function set for the event type (`on_click`, `on_blur`, `on_key_press`), it will be called.

-If the event is a mouse down event, the element that is both under the pointer and has a on_click function will be set as active element and the on_click function will be called.
+If the event is a mouse down event, the element that is both under the pointer and has an on_click function will be set as active element and the on_click function will be called.
 The formerly active element will have its on_blur function called.
 If the element has a text input object, the text cursor will be set at the position of the mouse pointer.

 If the event is a key press event, the active element will have its on_key_press function called, if it has one.
 On element with input objects the key press is automatically handled.